eriksjolund/podman-socket-activation/README.md

 By using the option  __--network=none__, we thus limit the possibilities for an intruder to use the compromised container as a starting point for attacks on other PCs.

-### Native network throughput, first connection latency
+### Network throughput and latency

 Using _socket activation_ comes with another advantage.
 The communication in the socket-activated socket has native network throughput.
 Other network traffic needs to pass through slirp4netns and gets the performance penalty that comes with it.

-Unfortunately, the very first connection to a socket-activated container will have more latency due to container startup.
+Unfortunately, using _socket activation_ also comes with a disadvantage.
+The very first connection to a socket-activated container will have more latency due to container startup.
-To minimize this latency, consider adding the `podman run` option __--pull=never__ and instead pull the container image beforehand.
+To minimize this latency, consider adding the __podman run__ option __--pull=never__ and instead pull the container image beforehand.

 ### Socket activate an Apache HTTP server with systemd-socket-activate